sachans/pyrpg/README.md

 You Can Run It in IDE or Via Python Command.

 By Terminal:
-Open terminal and type following python3 main.py
+Open terminal and move to the folder pyrpg-master. cd Downloads cd pyrpg-master python3 main.py